DataDog/datadog-static-analyzer-github-action/README.md

           enable_performance_statistics: false
 ```

 You **must** set your Datadog API and application keys as [secrets in your GitHub repository][4] whether at the organization or repository level.
-Please add the `code_analysis_read` scope to your Datadog application key requ the.
+You must also ensure that you add the `code_analysis_read` scope to your Datadog application key.
 For more information, see [API and Application Keys][2].

 Make sure to replace `dd_site` with the Datadog site you are using[3].